 If the last 10 years in menswear were to be characterised by a single theme, it would be the relaxing of dress codes across the board.
 Within this timeframe, white sneakers became the everyday shoe of choice, the hoodie went from sensationalist tabloid headline to a bonafide wardrobe essential, and the humble tee eclipsed the collared shirt as the go-to top for men.

 It’s a shift that has drastically altered the way in which we dress.
 Casual is now king.
-So much so, in fact, that even something as unabashedly laid back as jogging bottoms are now worthy of staple status.
+So much so, in fact, that even something as unabashedly laid back as sweatpants are now worthy of staple status.

 Until relatively recently, sweatpants didn’t have a place in a man’s life outside of working out or, more likely, vegetating on the sofa.
 To sport a pair outside of these spheres was to admit sartorial defeat.

-Today, however, attitudes towards joggers couldn’t be more different.
+Today, however, attitudes towards sweatpants couldn’t be more different.
 The merging of dress codes and, in particular, the rise of athleisure has seen jogging bottoms repurposed to fit the modern gentleman’s day-to-day wardrobe.
 Still, don’t take that as carte blanche to wear a pair to your next job interview.
-Instead, learn how and when to wear sweats the right way using our styling guide below.
+Instead, learn how and when to wear joggers the right way with these foolproof sweatpants outfits.

 If it’s good enough for the high-fashion elite then it’s good enough for the rest of us.
 Dressing head to toe in black has long been a solid move favoured by the clinically cool and it’s easy to see why: it’s slick, it’s sophisticated, and it’ll never go out of style.

-Last but not least, ensure your joggers are jet black and not old and faded – you want them to seem like an integral part of the outfit, not a pair you threw on because your jeans were in the wash.
+Last but not least, ensure your sweatpants are jet black and not old and faded – you want them to seem like an integral part of the outfit, not a pair you threw on because your black jeans were in the wash.

 Full tracksuits aren’t just for Ali G and your old high-school PE teacher anymore.
 The current 1990s revival and ongoing trend for retro sportswear have brought these coordinated coveralls back into the limelight.
 Like it or not, there’s no denying it makes getting dressed a hell of a lot easier.